 Looking for Seattle Halloween events for kids?

 There is actually a scary amount of kid-friendly Halloween things to do in Seattle this October.
 Some of the activities on this list may be more suitable for older kids; we included specific age recommendations whenever possible.
 Also, many of these events are free!
-Read on for all the spooky and (not-too-spooky) family-friendly Halloween events in Seattle this year!
+Read on for all the spooky and (not-too-spooky) family-friendly Halloween events in Seattle in 2024!

 Where: Seattle Chocolate in Tukwila